proinsias/an-independent-mind/docs/Books/Guns Dont Kill People, People Kill People.md

 ---

+the tendency of the media (particularly television) to oversimplify issues and to portray most every issue (whether it be guns, abortion, immigration, or others) in the starkest possible terms as a clash between polar-opposite positions. — location: [752](kindle://book?action=open&asin=B01BRFKMDQ&location=752) ^ref-14994

+---
 They can be useful to prosecutors in obtaining longer sentences in plea bargains, particularly since they may be easier to prove than the more serious, violent offense. — location: [790](kindle://book?action=open&asin=B01BRFKMDQ&location=790) ^ref-58790

 ---